 Breakfast of Champions as Able Flighter Jim Grusecki knew well.

 Between the bunks in the barracks you would find wood stereo lockers made by the Beagans.
 Note the Teac reel-to-reel, and Sansui amp with large speakers.
 Also Playboy pinup on open door, and it sits right next to the bunkbeds.

-The "Elephant Cage" enabled the Animals to receive a clear signal on their R-390 from AFRTS and hear the latest tunes from the "World".
+The "Elephant Cage" enabled a clear signal on the R-390 from AFRTS and hear the latest tunes from the "World".